Herein lies a true story of about 50 pages detailing my trials and tribulations.

 How did this woman come to make such a statement?
 I can only conclude that she was following false statements published by the media.

-The above Cape Argus newspaper article was published the day after my arrest and several years later the false claim, to my demise, gets quoted by a state advocate in her affidavit to the Supreme Court of Appeal.
+Exhibit 20 above, is the Cape Argus newspaper article that was published the day after my arrest and several years later the identical false claim, that I was "caught red handed" to my demise, gets quoted word for word by a state advocate in her affidavit to the Supreme Court of Appeal.

 This takes "trial by media" to a new level.

-she never looked critically at the photographs in Exhibit 10, 1a.
+Obviously she never looked critically at the photographs in Exhibit 21 below.

 Have a look at the photographs.
-You don't need to be a scientist to examine these photographs and conclude that she lied.
+You don't need to be a scientist to examine these photographs and conclude that the state advocate has lied to the court in her affidavit.

 Had these photographs been presented by me then one could argue that I manipulated the images to make me look innocent but these images were presented by the drug police and lo and behold the images show no crime.